New Products, Trends, and Insights at the 2018 Florida Restaurant and Lodging Show, Orlando Florida

 - Serving the Next Generation’s Digital Appetite

 On the efficiency side of running a restaurant or hospitality venue, software/hardware is a huge proponent to simplifying staff training, customer experiences, and inventory accounting and management.
+Technology is constantly evolving whilst restaurants simultaneously become more efficient in making customer experience satisfactory.
+For example, these POS systems by Revel Systems are completely modernized in comparison to the technology used a few years back.
 “One of the fastest ways for restaurants to go into the red is by not properly and effectively managing your inventory and productivity,” said Michael Davis, Senior Account Executive for Synergy Suite.
 Their technology was created to take the best features from POS, data management, and analytics, and provide an easy to use dashboard for those with the responsibility to keep the business afloat, and to manage that data to their advantage.
 “Our company has spent years testing, analyzing, and consulting with clients regarding the best features required to make their jobs, and the jobs of their employees, easier and more efficient.”
 As this can be a considerable initial investment, the results are especially good with concepts managing over five properties in-house.
 “Our software truly allows a business owner or management team to see the benefits over a relatively short period of time.”
+It seems intelligent automation is seeping into every industry, making many businesses in many different markets run a lot smoother.

 Along with the uptick in plant based proteins, vegan, and gluten free products, we noted a few other flavor and food trends at this year’s show.
 Small batch beekeeper honey was popular at the show, with Honey Feast winning the Best New Product award in the Food Trends Experience category.
 Unique Florida honey varietals included Brazilian Pepper bush, Sea Grape, and Florida Holly.